Just-a-ducc/My-Plasma-setup/README.md

     • One more Latte spacer (8px)
     • System tray (set everything to always hidden)

-*all widgets either come with Plama or can be instaled from "get new widgets".
+*alll widgets either come with Plasma or can be installed from "get new widgets".

 •Add a dock with the same settings of the panel but the alignment to center and add an icon only task manager from widget.